cheshire137/aggrecat/README.md

 cp dotenv.sample .env
 ```

-Modify .env with your Twitter app's credentials and your Google API
+Modify .env with your Twitter app's credentials, your Google API
-key.
+key, and your Twitch client ID.

 ```bash
 bundle exec rails s